 There are real benefits in getting victory over sin.
 James teaches us that God hears the prayers of the righteous:

 Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.James 5:16

 Do you notice that the context of this scripture is calling those who are elders to pray for the sick?

 Is anyone among you suffering?
 Let him pray.
 Is anyone cheerful?
 Let him sing psalms.
 Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
 And the prayer of faith will save the sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven.
 Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.James 5:13-16

 Why does James say call the elders rather than anybody?
 It is on the presupposition that elders have passed the test of eldership, which means their life should be more righteous than a new believer.

-If you walk a life of righteousness, then grace will reign on your life, and you will be able to do more miracles.
+If we walk a life of righteousness, then grace will reign in our life, and we will be able to do more miracles.
 Any person who walks in the power of God MUST live a life of righteousness and holiness if they want to achieve greatness in the healing ministry.